 Q: Chrome sucks!
 Microsoft sold out!
 I hate Firefox!
 Can you make this work for my favorite browser?

 A: Short answer: no. Long answer: I want to help people, so the more the merrier, but I also don't have a lot of resources to maintain code on a browser I don't use.
 Safari is a mess and extensions on it require to have a tool that only works on Macs and they ask you for money.
 Firefox has less than 5% of the market and refuses to implement the feature that makes LiChess Tools work.
 Firefox is supported now.
 Opera already supports Chrome extensions.
-To be honest, it is not reasonable for me to bother with anything but Chrome.
+To be honest, it is not reasonable for me to bother with anything but what is supported now.
 So long answer is also no :)

 A: That's not my bug, it comes from LiChess.
 They have bugs, too.